usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 <details>
 <summary>hint</summary>

-There is a file in your home directory with an example `corewaapservice` definition ready to be applied using `kubectl apply -f` ...
+There is a file in your home directory with an example `CoreWaapService` definition ready to be applied using `kubectl apply -f` ...

 </details>
 <br />

-Now re-check if a Core WAAP instance is active in the `petstore` namespace:
+Now re-check if a USP Core WAAP instance is active in the `petstore` namespace:

 ```shell
 kubectl get corewaapservices --all-namespaces